The Entity: Critical response

-Anchor Bay Entertainment released The Entity on DVD in 2005, and later issued a standalone Blu-ray disc in July 2012.
-On June 11, 2019, Scream Factory released a collector's edition Blu-ray disc of the film featuring new interviews and other newly-commissioned bonus material.

-Other uses in media
+In other media

 Avant-garde filmmaker Peter Tscherkassky used a print of this film for his 1999 short Outer Space.

-Awards and nominations
+Accolades

 Remake

-In April 2015, it was announced that James Wan and Roy Lee were producing a remake for 20th Century Fox through their Atomic Monster Productions and Vertigo Entertainment banners, respectively.
+In April 2015, it was announced that James Wan and Roy Lee were producing a remake for 20th Century Fox through their Atomic Monster and Vertigo Entertainment banners, respectively.
 The film would be written by Chad Hayes and Carey W. Hayes.
+In a 2020 interview, Carey Hayes commented that the screenplay had been completed, but that the project's future was undetermined following The Walt Disney Company's acquisition of 20th Century Fox.